 Okay, they still struggle with that.

 Mach 6 is their plum assignment after a heroic encounter told in the book Complexity.
 Nearly everyone in Mach 6 is a spy, a counterspy or a saboteur, swirling around the most secret and desired research on earth, a Mach 6 aircraft.
 Ian and Vicki, with a team of a thousand, are developing it at super-secret Area-51, Nevada.

 Most nations want the aircraft.
 Some would go to war to get it, or its plans.
 A shadowy conspiracy of twelve, with tentacles into the highest levels of many governments covets the technology most of all.
 Agents are trying to create, protect, steal or destroy what will become a multi-trillion dollar industry – the secret of Mach 6 flight.

-Author Will David Mitchell loves God.
-His books are clean, with no swearing, no explicit sex and no horror.
+Husband and wife, Will David Mitchell and Carol L. Mitchell love God.
+Their books are clean, with no swearing, no explicit sex and no horror.
 They are better for that.
 The thrills, the fun and the sweet love are all the more fine tuned.
-You can gift his books to anyone without wearing a red face.
-His characters can be nutty, outrageous, clever and deadly serious, especially when surprised by potent adversaries.
+You can gift their books to anyone without wearing a red face.
+Their characters can be nutty, outrageous, clever and deadly serious, especially when surprised by potent adversaries.
 Tragedy becomes elation and vice versa.
 Humor reverses despondency.
 The innocence of a child begets wisdom.
 It happens in reality, as readily as in fiction.